IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 the _minimum_ of the argument sizes since the function stops when it gets to the end of the smaller argument, but note that we call `unpack` on both arguments and that this takes linear time.
-Examination of benchmark results might reveal that if one input is very large the unpacking step will dominate the execution time, and if this is the case it might be more sensible to use a model linear in the _maximum_ of the input sizes.
+Examination of benchmark results might reveal that if one input is very large then the unpacking step will dominate the execution time, and if this is the case it might be more sensible to use a model linear in the _maximum_ of the input sizes.
 In general, think carefully about the structure of the model and issues such as whether the raw data might need to